badgealliance/openbadges-displayer.js/README.md

 `cd openbadges-displayer.js`

-Install requirements.

-`npm install`

-Compile code and run server.
+To install requirements, compile code and run the demo server:

-`gulp`
+`npm start`

+Requirements will only install once unless they change.

 Go to demo url in your browser.